-Working and consulting within many corporations I have experienced the good, the bad, and the inept of people within the human resources role.
+Working and consulting within many corporations, I have experienced the good, the bad, and the inept of people within the role of human resources.

-I’m contracted for two years, by a senior chief operating officer to lead a series of managerial-leadership development coaching and learning workshops with 15 staff from various teams.
-We are four months into the process, and I check in with the COO.
-She shares that everything is going well, we are making progress based on the objectives and key results expected and she is seeing improvement in most of the people.
+I’m contracted for two years by a senior chief operating officer to lead a series of managerial-leadership development coaching and learning workshops with 15 staff from various teams.
+Four months into the process, I check in with the COO.
+She shares that everything is going well, we are making progress based on the objectives and key results expected, and she sees improvement in most people.

-The following day I receive a call from human resources, asking me to come to the office for a meeting.
+The following day I received a call from human resources, asking me to come to the office for a meeting.

 The meeting went like this:

-HR: Mike 2 people came to me and shared that you are encouraging aggressive interactions and questioning of each other and the internal experts that are sharing with the group.
+HR: Mike, 2 people came to me and shared that you are encouraging aggressive interactions and questioning each other and the internal experts sharing with the group.

 Me: Aggressive?
-Maybe, and I do encourage them to question and move each leader off of their scripted and habitual reactions.
-My goal, as defined in the contract, is to make progress and develop a team of thinking managers that can openly challenge how things are done and secure the future of this organization.
+Maybe, and I encourage them to question and move each leader off their scripted and habitual reactions.
+As defined in the contract, my goal is to make progress and develop a team of thinking managers that can openly challenge how things are done and secure the future of this organization.

-HR: Yes, COO told me that.
-I am concerned that people feel uncomfortable and that you are not respecting the internal experts that are speaking with the group.
+HR: Yes, the COO told me that.
+I am concerned that people feel uncomfortable and do not respect the internal experts who are speaking with the group.
 We should show them our respect for taking the time to talk with us.

 Me: We show them respect by engaging them in a dialog.
 Showing that we care and are listening well enough to ask questions.
 Would you prefer that we all sat like apathetic robots?